-We explore the role of chemistry in the commercial kitchen, how chefs use chemical reactions to create culinary masterpieces, and the scientific principles behind some popular cooking techniques.
+We explore the role of chemistry in commercial kitchen units, how chefs use chemical reactions to create culinary masterpieces, and the scientific principles behind some popular cooking techniques.

 One of the most significant developments in the culinary world in recent years is the rise of molecular gastronomy, which combines traditional cooking techniques with scientific methods to create innovative dishes.

 Molecular gastronomy is a field of food science that explores the physical and chemical transformations that occur during cooking.
 This discipline uses scientific methods and techniques to create innovative dishes that challenge traditional cooking methods and push the boundaries of what is possible in the culinary world.

 The term “molecular gastronomy” was first coined in 1992 by physicist Nicholas Kurti and French chemist Hervé This.
 The goal of this new approach to cooking was to understand the science behind food preparation and to use that knowledge to create new and exciting culinary experiences.

 One of the hallmarks of molecular gastronomy is the use of unconventional techniques and ingredients.
 Chefs use scientific equipment, such as centrifuges, vacuum chambers, and liquid nitrogen, to create dishes that are visually stunning and have unique textures and flavours.
 A dish might be served in a cloud of dry ice or contain a gel that looks like a solid but melts in the mouth.